alexnivanov/code-style/README.md

 This is basically an extension (it never breaks existing rules) to the default IntelliJ/Eclipse formatting.

+## Rule of thumb

+The general rule to be followed and the ultimate reason behind all the subsequent rules:

+**_EVERY_ (including whitespace) symbol in the code base should make sense and serve one or several purposes:**
+1. _Required_ logic
+1. Code maintainability
+1. Code readability

+Therefore we should strive to remove unused code including comments and whitespaces as much as possible.

+**The secondary rule of thumb is that we should strive to have the minimum number of symbols in our codebase unless it damages maintainability and readability.**

 ## Lines spacing

 ### Classes body should have blank lines in the beginning and in the end: